Bathroom Remodel vs. Refresh: How to Know What Your Bathroom Actually Needs

 What a Refresh Can (and Can’t) Fix

 What a refresh won’t fix: layout problems, underlying plumbing issues, structural damage, or waterproofing failures.
 If your shower pan (the waterproof membrane underneath your shower tile) is failing and water is getting into the subfloor, new tile over the same failing substrate won’t solve the problem.
 That’s a remodel.
+Most failed pans we open up in St. Pete were installed with the old thick-membrane “hospital corners” method — replaced today with the Schluter Kerdi sheet membrane system that carries a lifetime warranty and gets a flood test before tile goes down.

 Why Pricing Transparency Matters When Scope Is Uncertain